Skip to main content

 The following diagram gives an overview which perspectives need to be described by an ORD Provider:

 If the system has only static metadata, it should explicitly use the system-version perspective and state its version (describedSystemVersion).
+If the system has dynamic metadata, it should describe both perspectives completely, if possible.

 ⏩ See also: Correct Use of Perspectives.